 - Fast shipping at good rates.
 On average, products are delivered within 3 days.

 - Guarantee policy.
 Lost or damaged products are replaced.

-Step #3: Create your Shopify dropshipping store
+Step #3: Create your Shopify store and start dropshipping

 Launching a dropshipping business with Shopify is easy and the process of installation is quite simple.
 You need to do the following: